clvrobj/chili/README.md

 * `sh restartapp.sh`

 # Writing Posts
-Write article with Markdown and save with .md suffix in your Dropbox folder `~user/Dropbox/Apps/YourAppName`.
+Write article with Markdown and save with .md`or .markdown suffix in your Dropbox folder `~user/Dropbox/Apps/YourAppName`.

 ## How to sync new post?
 * Just request `http://your-domaindotcom/sync` in browser,  this will sync Dropbox app folder and download all posts, all your posts will be generated,  you will be asked for the permission for accessing Dropbox Chili folder for the first time.